-Students gain hands-on experience and have an opportunity to observe master teachers, develop professional and personal strengths, and acquire essential skills necessary to become a teacher.
+You gain hands-on experience and have an opportunity to observe master teachers, develop professional and personal strengths, and acquire essential skills necessary to become a teacher.

-Students must complete field experience and laboratory hours as stated in course documents.
+You must complete field experience and laboratory hours as stated in course documents.

-The Children's Center, accredited by the National Association for the Education of Young Children, serves as an educational site for Child Development and Education students, under the supervision of faculty and child development specialists.
+The Children's Center, accredited by the National Association for the Education of Young Children, serves as an educational site for our Child Development and Education students, under the supervision of faculty and child development specialists.